Enhancing Hallucination Detection through Noise Injection: Uncertainty and Hallucination Detection

+We now examine the interplay between aleatoric and epistemic uncertainty and their impact on model performance.

-\paragraph{Intermediate Layer Noise Injection:} We follow the setup outlined in Section~\ref{sec:standalone}, injecting noise sampled from \(U(0, 0.05)\) and setting the temperature to zero.
+\textbf{Epistemic Uncertainty: } We inject noise sampled from $\mathcal{U}(0,0.07)$ and set sampling temperature to zero as in Section~\ref{sec:standalone}.

-\paragraph{Prediction Layer Sampling:} We do not perturb model computation; instead we sample with temperature $T = 0.8$ from the unmodified next token probability \( p(y_t \mid y_{<t}, \bm{x}) = f(\bm{h}_t^1, \dots, \bm{h}_t^{40})\).
-The non-zero temperature introduces sampling randomness at the prediction layer, with \( T = 0.8 \) selected to maximize model accuracy.
+\textbf{Aleatoric Uncertainty: } We set temperature as $T = 0.5$ and inject no noise.
+This inference scheme leverages the aleatoric uncertainty as captured by the original model.

-For each setup, we assess model uncertainty across $K =50$ generations for each question following Equation~\ref{eq:answer_entropy}.
-We then compare the model uncertainty under two sources of randomness, as illustrated in Figure~\ref{fig:complementary}.
-The scatter plot displays each question of the GSM8K test set as a point, with the x-value representing model uncertainty under prediction layer sampling alone, whereas the y-value represents model uncertainty under intermediate layer noise injection.
-The plot reveals that model uncertainty under the two sources of randomness is related but not identical, with a Pearson correlation \citep{sedgwick2012pearson} of 0.67.
-This indicates a positive correlation but also highlights the complementary effects between the two randomness sources.
-We further validate the complementary effect in Section~\ref{sec:ablation_tempt}
+For each setup, we assess answer entropy across $K =10$ samples for each question following \Cref{eq:answer_entropy}.
+In the scatter plot in \Cref{fig:complementary}, we display each question of the GSM8K test set as a point, with the x-value representing answer entropy under aleatoric uncertainty, and the y-value representing the same under epistemic uncertainty.
+The plot shows that model performance under the two types of uncertainty is weakly correlated, with a Pearson correlation of 0.58.
+This suggests that there is a positive but complementary relationship.
+We further validate the complementarity in Section~\ref{sec:ablation_tempt}.